Skip to main content

 Supervisor name: Bernadette Murphy

-Project title: Effect of neck vibration on upper limb sensorimotor integration
+Project title: Effect of Neck Vibration on Sensorimotor Excitability

-• Collecting and analyzing somatosensory evoked potentials (SEPs) to study sensory processing by the brain.
+• Collecting and analyzing somatosensory evoked potentials (SEPs) to study sensory.

-• Collecting and analyzing upper limb force matching data.
+• Collecting and analyzing upper motor learning data.

 • Running statistical analyses and data presentation.